Cloud Console

 Channel Overrides Configuration

-If your media configuration for an application doesn't satisfy certain usages, you can resolve this by adding Channel overrides.
+If your media configuration for an Application doesn't satisfy certain usages, you can resolve this by adding Channel overrides.

 You can add unlimited number of channels for an Application and configure each channel for specific purposes.
 For example, clients might join a channel to stream audio and video from their mic and camera, and join a different channel specifically to stream screen capture video.
-For the former, you set up the default audio and video encoder configuration in the application's Advanced Setup.
+For the former, you set up the default audio and video encoder configuration in the Application's Advanced Setup.
 For the latter, you add Channel Overrides to specify a different video encoding configuration.

 To add Channel Overrides: